piyushravi/CS101-Project/README.md

 The currency convertor project consists of files, Currency_update.txt, currency_convertor.py and Yahoo!
 Finance Spreadsheet.xls.
 The program currency_convertor.py reads from Currency_update.txt for getting the listed currencies and then uses Yahoo Finance API to fetch the latest available exchange rate.

+Shuttle Scheduler
+This web based application can be used to book the next shuttle at ashoka, on the front end part, HTML is used to gather important information about the person booking the shuttle.
+This information is sent to a python file which uses cgi libraries to incorporate web support.
+This python file uses SQL to fill out a table which is accessible to the admin, this table contains information of all the passengers.
+To avoid multiple entries and overbooking, the program checks for the same Ashoka id, if found, the booking is not done, it also checks if the shuttle is full (ie, 20 seats have been booked), in which case, again, booking is not done.
+We plan on increasing the scope of the code by incorporating auto generated emails 10 minutes before the shuttle time, we were able to get that part to work on a smaller scale, though the Id entered in the table of SQL wasn't directly usable.
+We made a small mass emailer which can be emailed to anyone requiring the prototype, till the time it is incorporated with the scheduler.
+For proper functioning, the python file has to be stored in the cgi-bin folder while the html file in the programs folder under XAMPP after being downloaded, when in running condition. https://www.apachefriends.org/download.html  - XAMPP can be downloaded here